AsaHolley/Pewlett_Hackard_Analysis_SQL/README.md

 ## Summary ##
-  * How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+ * **How many roles will need to be filled as the "silver tsunami" begins to make an impact?** A Total of 90,398 roles will need to be filled due to the silver
+  tsunami.

-  * Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+  *  **Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?** With only 1,549
-  *
-  *
+  employees eligble for the mentorship program, that means each mentor will need to have 60+ mentees to fill all the positions soon to become open.

+  * A new query that is necessary to further investigate this issue to see if there are enough existing employees in each department to fill the more senior roles
+  and also to back fill roles are folks move up.
+This will help HR better calibrate its recruiting efforts.

+  * Tables showing promotion eligible and ready employees in conjunction with employee retirement dates would be helpful in visualizing the exact timing of the silver tsunami and how long PH has to correct this issue.